Orlando Divorce Lawyer Answers Questions on Divorce Petition and Judgment, and on Attorney Services

 A Florida family court will not retry your family court case after the final judgment or allow you to reconsider a one-sided settlement agreement.
-Unfortunately, in order to lure you as a client, many divorce attorneys will manufacture substantial changes in circumstances in order to convince the prospective client that his or her case has merit.
+Unfortunately, in order to lure you as a client, some attorneys will manufacture substantial changes in circumstances in order to convince the prospective client that his or her case has merit.

 You will never feel like you are shopping at a used car dealership at AAA Family Law.
 I do not tell my clients just what they want to hear.
 Instead, I honestly advise them on what realistic legal options are available to them.

 However, if genuine substantial changes in circumstances have occurred since your final judgment, I will identify them, and explain how we can use them to obtain the modification or divorce terms such as alimony, child support and child custody that you are looking for.

 Divorce Question 3: Can I See My Divorce Attorney When I Need To?

 I will attempt to return all phone calls and e-mails from my clients by the end of the day, or if that is not possible, within twenty-four hours.
-One of the most common complaints about divorce lawyers is their inaccessibility.
+One of the most common complaints about lawyers is their inaccessibility.
 When you hire AAA Family Law, not only will you receive trustworthy legal advice from an experienced Orlando, Florida divorce attorney, but you will also be informed of every development in your case .

 Divorce Question 4: How Much Family Law Experience Do You Have?

-In short, as a divorce attorney, I have helped clients navigate through every phase of the process, beginning at the initial consultation and ending at the trial or, in a couple of cases, the appeal.
+In short, as a divorce attorney, I have helped clients navigate through every phase of the process, beginning at the initial consultation and ending at the trial or the appeal.
 While knowledge of the relevant statutes and case law is important, my courtroom experience provides me with insights into family law that many general practitioners lack.